luckylooke/dragular/readme.md

 # Inspiration

-I am working on huge angular project and I am using several drag&drop libraries in it, one for UI, one for lists, etc..
-I want to use one full-featured drag&drop library for whole project.
+I was working on huge angular project and I was using several drag&drop libraries in it, one for UI, one for lists, etc..
+I wanted to use one full-featured drag&drop library for whole project.
 As I could not find any suitable, I decided to create one.
 I have choosen great library [dragula](http://github.com/bevacqua/dragula) by [Nicolas Bevacqua](http://github.com/bevacqua) as my starting point, make it more angular and started to put features in it!
 If you wish light-weight angular version of dragula, there is [official angular version of dragula](http://github.com/bevacqua/angular-dragula).

 <b>Actual version 4.4.0 is based on dragula 3.6.3 and tested with angular 1.5.5.</b>